k-shii/EG-STAT/README.md

 </p>
 <h1 align="center">EG-Stat</h1>

-**EG-Stat** is an engineering-grade engine and vehicle performance calculator built in Python.
+**EG-Stat** is engine and vehicle performance calculator built in Python.

 It is intended for engineers, students, and technically inclined users who want fast, explainable performance estimates.
 The project emphasizes correctness, transparency, and long-term maintainability.

+<p style="text-align: center;">⚠️The project current state are NOT yet suitable for scientific tool and cannot be expected to provide accurate figures for the purposes of engineering or engine tuning.</p>

 ---